dgawlik/kubeq/README.md

 ## Hacking

 True power comes from editing .kubequery file and adding your own selectors.
-So go ahead and customize!
+So go ahead and customize

+## Binaries

+Refer to artifact of this [build](https://github.com/dgawlik/kubeq/actions/runs/10861685145)